 Welcome to the Elk Hills Elementary School District.
-Elk Hills School offers a K-8 program with a population of approximately 170 students located in the rural community of Tupman, CA. 70% of Elk Hills School qualify for free and reduced priced meals.
+Elk Hills School offers a TK-8 program with a population of approximately 170 students located in the rural community of Tupman, CA. 74.6% of Elk Hills School qualify for free and reduced priced meals.
 Elk Hills School takes pride in providing a nurturing, caring environment with reduced class sizes and personalized attention for each and every individual child.
 Our district's focus on college and career exposes students to hands-on, real world learning experiences.
 In addition to core academic offerings, learners at Elk Hills participate in several athletic and social events in partnership with other schools and districts across the county.
 Our learners also participate in a variety of grade and age-level appropriate field trips helping make their learning relevant.
 College and career initiatives have taken a stronger focus with accompanied college trips and partnership based on local industry needs to ensure exposure and preparation.
-In the 2022-23 school year, Elk Hills School will have nine full-time teachers who lead K-8 grade level classes, one special education teacher, one literacy intervention TOSA, one K-2 small group teacher well as a superintendent/principal.
-The district is comprised of a classified support staff including an assistant to the superintendent, school secretary, a food services manager, a supervisor of maintenance, operations, and transportation; the district also has four instructional aides, one school custodian, food service aide and several certificated and classified substitutes.
+In the 2023-2024 school year, Elk Hills School will have nine full-time teachers who lead K-8 grade level classes, one special education teacher, one literacy intervention teacher, one dean of students well as a superintendent/principal.
+The district is comprised of a classified support staff including an assistant to the superintendent, a food services manager, a supervisor of maintenance, operations, and transportation; the district also has four instructional aides, one school custodian, food service aide and several certificated and classified substitutes.
+Through supplemental grant funding, Elk Hills Elementary has afforded the positions of a full-time community engagement coordinator, school social worker, and Americorps mentor.